Dumaiu/CL-CUDD/README.md

+* TODO: Some of my additions have probably not been to the correct file.
+I tend to put everything in the 'util' one.
+* TODO: (node-xor) needs ADD support.
 * Working on the 'unimplemented.lisp' C wrappers.
 * In order to use a precompiled CUDD library, I've removed :cl-cudd.build from the dependency list for :cl-cudd
 * Similarly--to accommodate existing CUDD source and build directories, the groveller now looks for directories 'cudd/' and 'build-cudd/' within the 'cl-cudd3/' dir.
 These can be symlinks.